What Are Adaptogenic Herbs | Teelixir

 The remarkable fact that tonics like Reishi mushroom have receptor sites on our cells specifically designed to bind with Reishi mushroom's beta-glucans highlights our intrinsic connection with nature and its medicinal properties.

-These herbs work their magic by either increasing or decreasing the body's own chemical, physical, and biological levels, depending on what is needed.
+These herbs are thought to work by helping to modulate the body's chemical, physical, and biological levels.

-For example, if you are excessively stimulated, adaptogens will help calm your nervous system and restore balance (homeostasis).
+For example, if you are excessively stimulated, adaptogens may help calm your nervous system and support balance.

-Conversely, if you feel depleted, tired, and sluggish, they will uplift and restore you to a healthier state.
+Conversely, if you feel depleted, tired, and sluggish, they may help uplift and restore you.

 Some adaptogens can either stimulate or calm, depending on the individual's needs, which is fascinating.
 Certain herbs are beneficial when you are already healthy and thriving, allowing you to maintain a high level of well-being.